kayla11o/handook/benefits-and-perks.md

 Your operations manager will check in with you if you’re consistently taking 3+ unplanned sick days per month.
 If you have a medical condition you know will take you away from work regularly, please work with your ops manager for accommodations.

-### disclaimer on scheduling time Off

-to be inserted here in regards to the length of time required for putting in OOO time and suchity such.
+#### How to take a sick day

+- Let your team know that you won’t be in that day and note your status in Slack.
+- Request the day in our [human resources software](https://app.bamboohr.com/login/).

 ## family leave